This image warper instantly transforms video source shots using the colors from the input of an ST/UV map image.

 Quickstart Guide for Using the Filter:

-Workflow A: Import an st map image in exr or tiff format from an external disc or NAS directly into the filter
+Workflow A: Import an ST map image in exr or tiff format from an external disc or NAS directly into the filter

-- Click on the Select Image button and use the file system navigation controls to select an st map image that you wish to use for warping the filtered source.
+- Click on the Select Image button and use the file system navigation controls to select an ST map image that you wish to use for warping the filtered source.

-Workflow B: Use an st map layer from the host timeline
+Workflow B: Use an ST map layer from the host timeline

-- In the host, import the st map image that you wish to use for image warping and place this on top of the clip that you wish to warp.
+- In the host, import the ST map image that you wish to use for image warping and place this on top of the clip that you wish to warp.

-- Apply the ST Map filter directly to the imported st map layer.
+- Apply the ST Map filter directly to the imported ST map layer.

-- Click on the Target Layer pop-up and select the clip you wish to warp.
+* Turn off Use External ST Map - Click on the Target Layer pop-up and select the clip you wish to warp.

 Presets and the FX Editor